-- Search database built via search spiders (e.g., Google): - -Add relevant keywords to your page. - The frequency and location of keywords may play a role in determining relevance. - -Trying to artificially rank your page higher in search results may result in a page being put at the bottom of the list e.g., adding celebrity 'gossip' to my CPSC page may rank it higher but not relevant info for most visitors. - Search databases built via human researchers (e.g., Yahoo): - Make sure that your site is examined by the people who build the database.
+- Search database built via search spiders (e.g., Google): - Add relevant keywords to your page. - -The frequency and location of keywords may play a role in determining relevance. - Links (to your site) also affect ranking - -Trying to artificially rank your page higher in search results may result in a page being put at the bottom of the list e.g., adding celebrity 'gossip' to my CPSC page may rank it higher but not relevant info for most visitors. - Search databases built via human researchers (e.g., Yahoo): - Make sure that your site is examined by the people who build the database.